napari/docs/docs/tutorials/fundamentals/viewer.md

 ![image: 3D_button](../assets/tutorials/3D_button.png)

-Note that this mode can be entered programmatically using:
+This mode can be entered programmatically using:
 ```python
 viewer.dims.ndisplay = 3
 ```